electrumpayments/billpay-test-server/README.md

 * The "messageProperty" attribute containing the element in which the error occurs
 * The "field"  attribute containing the field that has been formatted incorrectly
-* The "error" field contains information on what violation has occured
+* The "error" field contains information on what violation has occurred
 * The "invalidValue" field contains the incorrectly formatted value that was used

 ###Customer Accounts
 Forty-five mock customer accounts are loaded and are available for the testing of payment flows.
 For a example changes to an accounts balance via a PaymentRequest and PaymentConfirmation will remain unless a RefundRequest and RefundConfirmation are made for said PaymentRequest.
 Details about all test accounts can be seen using `/test/allAccounts`.

 ###Message State
-Validation is also performed on the different messages as they relate to other messages that have been received or not received.
-For example if a message is with a ID that has already been used in a previous message something similar to the following will occur:
+Validation is also performed on the different messages as they relate to other messages that have been received (or not received).
+For example if a message is received with an ID that has already been used in a previous message something similar to the following can be expected:

 ```json
 {